- Installation and setup

 Fast edit and refresh development cycle

-Flutter offers a best-in-class developer cycle enabling you to see the effect of your changes almost instantly with the hot reload feature.
+Flutter offers a best-in-class developer cycle enabling you to see the effect of your changes almost instantly with the Stateful Hot Reload feature.
 See Using hot reload for details.

 Debugging visual layout issues

-During a debug session, several additional debugging commands are added to the Command Palette, including:
+During a debug session, several additional debugging commands are added to the Command Palette and to the Flutter inspector.
+When space is limited, the icon is used as the visual version of the label.

-- Toggle Baseline Painting: Causes each RenderBox to paint a line at each of its baselines.
+- Causes each RenderBox to paint a line at each of its baselines.

-- Toggle Repaint Rainbow: Show rotating colors on layers when repainting.
+- Shows rotating colors on layers when repainting.

-- Toggle Slow Animations: Slow down animations to enable visual inspection.
+- Slows down animations to enable visual inspection.

-- Toggle Slow-Mode Banner: Hide the slow mode banner even when running a debug build.
+- Hides the debug mode banner even when running a debug build.

 Debugging external libraries